 What is a solo traveller to do when leaving the driving licence at home but having driving experience that amounts to zero anyway?
 Bus is the magic keyword and the bus I took.
 It had aided me I my travels across England, Australia, New Zealand, South Korea and Japan before and so it was to chauffer me from one place to another yet again.
-And so, I teamed up with Megabus to get me down the east coast and try it out free of charge to tell you about my adventures.
+And so, I teamed up with Megabus to get me down the East Coast.

 Fast Slow Travel – The East Coast in a Month

 I am a big advocate of slow travel, which involves actually seeing the landscape pass you buy instead of flying over it armed with a sleeping mask and an in-flight screen depicting altitudes and distances.
-I love flying, too.
-To me, all kinds of travel are exciting and to keep that spark, you need to spice it up and go the distance.
+Sure, you won’t see or reach under-the-radar US locations this way but you can get definitely closer on a budget.

 With the arrival of the American fall, I had come across the pond in my plane that took me from Iceland over Greenland and to Boston, the city of Harvard and tea parties.
 Relentlessly beating the jetlag, I walked the Boston Heritage Talk, befriended squirrels and schemed for more travel stops.

 With the map of the Megabus route and their kind sponsoring of my crazy endeavours to play modern New World Explorer and set out on my East Coast expedition, I connected the dots in the following order: Boston – New York City – Philadelphia – Baltimore – Richmond – Durham – Atlanta – Jacksonville – Fort Lauderdale – Miami.